Six things to think about when saving for a deposit

 If moving home isn’t an option, could you move to a cheaper place?
 If you saved £100 on your rent each month that is £1,200 a year.

-Both the Help to Buy: ISA and the Lifetime ISA are Government initiatives to help first-time buyers reach their deposit target quicker by awarding them with a 25% bonus on top of their savings.
+The Lifetime ISA is a Government initiative to help first-time buyers reach their deposit target quicker by awarding them with a 25% bonus on top of their savings.

 Remember that £15,000 target and £300 savings a month?
 Using a Lifetime ISA could reduce the time from 4 years and 2 months to 3 years and 4 months.
 You would also earn interest on top of these savings but we have left them out of the calculation for ease of understanding.